 Usually further scans to assess for growth and blood tests to check your hormone levels will confirm whether your pregnancy is still viable or whether you have had a silent miscarriage.

 Any results of scans and blood tests should be discussed with you by your gynaecologist/obstetrician.

-If a miscarriage is diagnosed and you have not started bleeding or losing your baby then it may be necessary for you to have the egg sac and other products of conception surgically removed.
-This procedure would be explained to you by the doctors and would be performed under a general anaesthetic.
+If a miscarriage is diagnosed and you have not started bleeding or losing your baby, it may be necessary for you to have the egg sac and other products of conception medically or surgically removed.

 Our advice to you if you have miscarried would be to allow your body time to recover prior to attempting to conceive again.
 We usually recommend about 6 months as this would allow your hormones to readjust and normal menses to recommence as per your norm.